nicegraham/selenium-grid2-api/README.md

 ```

-lifecycle-manager
+/lifecycle-manager
 -----------------

-The only implemented action is to shutdown the node.
+The only implemented action is to shutdown the hub.

 **base url:**
 ```